SS Fort Stikine: History

 Fort Stikine was built by Prince Rupert Drydock & Shipyard, Prince Rupert, British Columbia, Canada as yard number 43.
 She was built under the auspices of Wartime Merchant Shipping Ltd., a Canadian government corporation coordinating wartime shipbuilding in Canada, and on completion on 31 July 1942 delivered by that corporation to the United States War Shipping Administration (WSA) which then delivered the ship to the Ministry of War Transport under Lend Lease at Vancouver, British Columbia on the same date.
 Ownership was retained by WSA with the Ministry of War Transport placing her under the management of the Port Line.
 The United Kingdom Official Number 168351 and Code Letters BKLG were allocated.
 Her port of registry was London.

 Fort Stikine departed from New Westminster, British Columbia, Canada on 7 September 1942 and arrived at Vancouver the next day.
 She then sailed to Comox, British Columbia, arriving on 10 September.
-She sailed two days later for Victoria, British Columbia arriving on 13 September.
+She sailed two days later for Victoria, British Columbia, arriving on 13 September.
 Fort Stikine sailed that day for Los Angeles, California, United States, where she arrived on 23 September.
 She sailed five days later for Balboa, Panama, arriving on 10 October.
-After transiting the Panama Canal, Fort Stikine departed from Cristobal, Panama on 17 October with Convoy ZG8.
+After transiting the Panama Canal, Fort Stikine departed from Cristobal, Panama, on 17 October with Convoy ZG8.
 The convoy consisted eighteen merchant vessels escorted by six United States Navy warships.
 It arrived at Guantanamo Bay, Cuba on 21 October.

 Fort Stikine departed from Guantanamo Bay on 23 October as a member of Convoy GN 14.
-The unescorted convoy consisted of 33 merchant ships; it arrived at New York on 30 October.
+The unescorted convoy consisted of 33 merchant ships; she arrived at New York City on 30 October.
 She departed on 3 November with Convoy HX 214.
-The convoy consisted of 33 merchant ships, escorted by a total of seventeen warships over the duration of the convoy.
+The convoy consisted of 33 merchant ships, escorted by a total of 17 warships over the duration of the convoy.
 Fort Stikine carried general cargo and mails.
-The convoy arrived at Liverpool, Lancashire, United Kingdom on 14 December.
+The convoy arrived at Liverpool, Lancashire, United Kingdom, on 14 December.
 She then sailed to the Clyde, arriving on 16 December.

 Fort Stikine departed from the Clyde on 24 December with Convoy KMS 6G.
 The convoy comprised 60 merchant ships escorted by a total of 22 warships over the duration of the convoy.
 The CAM ship Empire Darwin also provided some protection to the convoy.
 Two merchant ships were lost to enemy action and another was damaged.
-The convoy arrived at Bône, Algeria on 8 January 1943, but Fort Stikine had split from the convoy the previous day and arrived at Oran, Algeria.
-She sailed on 21 January to join Convoy MKS 6, which had departed from Philippeville, Algeria on 19 January and arrived back at Liverpool on 1 February.
+The convoy arrived at Bône, Algeria, on 8 January 1943, but Fort Stikine had split from the convoy the previous day and arrived at Oran, Algeria.
+She sailed on 21 January to join Convoy MKS 6, which had departed from Philippeville, Algeria, on 19 January and arrived back at Liverpool on 1 February.
 The convoy consisted of 50 merchant ships escorted by a total of 30 warships over the duration of the convoy, which also included Empire Darwin.
 One merchant vessel was lost to enemy action.
 The convoy arrived at Liverpool on 1 February.
 Fort Stikine had left the convoy off Ireland and arrived at the Clyde on 31 January.